FarmBot-Docs/farmbot-developers/v7/Documentation/web-app/experimental-mqtt-api.md

 ---
 title: "Publishing Resources via MQTT, Introduction"
 slug: "experimental-mqtt-api"
-hidden: false
-createdAt: "2018-08-16T20:30:40.013Z"
-updatedAt: "2019-07-16T20:16:48.486Z"
 ---

-__Alpha Feature:__
+* toc
+{:toc}

-The feature described below is **highly experimental**.
+{% include callout.html type="danger" title="Alpha Feature" content="The feature described below is **highly experimental**.
 Feedback is appreciated, but please **do not write mission critical code with this feature**.
 We reserve the right to change the API (or remove it) without notice.

 It is also important to note that **the API described below is not a replacement for the REST API yet**.
-Some features are still missing.
+Some features are still missing." %}

 # Updating Resources over MQTT